ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

    when requested by users to confirm a name an email change
   - the user must be already registered
   - the `id` field of the auth context will contain the internal id of the user, and it must correspond to the `user_id` in the path

+The `role` field is set in the "token exchange" code that converts the OIDC token to an internal access token.
+This code checks whether the current user is active and has a valid claim granting a GHGA role.
+In addition to checking the validity of the claim, the code now also needs to check whether the claim has the `iva_id` field set which is associated with an existing IVA in the verified state.

 ### Service Commons Library